 Distribution and Number of Deaths by Infection Source-Cumulative

 These two charts display the cumulative counts and percentages of deaths by source of infection.
-Also listed are the number of deaths, by place of death, for each source.
-Outbreaks (OB) in other conjugate facilities includes corrections and shelters.
+The table list the number of deaths, by place of death, for each source.

 Metrics for Returning to In-Person Instruction